Bioelectromagnetics: Effects of electromagnetic radiation on human health

 While health effects from extremely low frequency (ELF) electric and magnetic fields (0 to 300 Hz) generated by power lines, and radio/microwave frequencies (RF) (10 MHz - 300 GHz) emitted by radio antennas and wireless networks have been well studied, the intermediate range (300 Hz to 10 MHz) has been studied far less.
 Direct effects of low power radiofrequency electromagnetism on human health have been difficult to prove, and documented life-threatening effects from radiofrequency electromagnetic fields are limited to high power sources capable of causing significant thermal effects and medical devices such as pacemakers and other electronic implants.
 However, many studies have been conducted with electromagnetic fields to investigate their effects on cell metabolism, apoptosis, and tumor growth.

 Electromagnetic radiation in the intermediate frequency range has found a place in modern medical practice for the treatment of bone healing and for nerve stimulation and regeneration.
-It is also approved as cancer therapy in form of tumor treating fields, using alternating electric fields in the frequency range of 100–300 kHz.
+It is also approved in the some nations as cancer therapy for the treatment of glioblastoma and malignant plural mesothelioma in the form of tumor treating fields, which uses alternating electric fields in the frequency range of 100–300 kHz.
 However, the efficacy of this method remains contentious among medical experts.
-Since some of these methods involve magnetic fields that invoke electric currents in biological tissues and others only involve electric fields, they are strictly speaking electrotherapies albeit their application modi with modern electronic equipment have placed them in the category of bioelectromagnetic interactions.
+Since some of these methods involve magnetic fields that invoke electric currents in biological tissues and others only involve electric fields, these methods are technically electrotherapies, though their applications with modern electronic equipment place them in the category of bioelectromagnetic interactions.